adborroto/sample-keda-metrics-api/README.md

-# sample-keda-metrics-api
-KEDA Sample for Metrics API
+# KEDA Sample for Metrics API